 What you can do until help arrives

-Please call us if we can be of any help.
-From our central location we can quickly service the Shakopee, Savage, Prior Lake and outlying areas of Carver and Scott County.
+Please give us a call because we can be a one stop shop for you!
+From our central location, we can quickly service the Shakopee, Savage, Prior Lake, and outlying areas of Carver County and Scott County.

 Have Smoke or Fire Damage?
 Call (952) 403-1050